 INTERMEDIATE, ADVANCED AND EXPERT VIOLIN

 A talented violinist for over 20 years, she was born and still evolves in a family of musicians.
-She attended college in classical music and honed her training with renowned Irish violinist Kevin Burke and ethnomusicologist and musician Lisa Ornstein.
+She attended college in classical music and honed her skills with renowned Irish violinist Kevin Burke and ethnomusicologist and musician Lisa Ornstein.

 She is a founding member of the traditional music group La Galvaude which had its heyday in the 90s.
 Later, she also participated in the formation of the group Norouet.
 The second album of this quartet titled N2 found itself among the five best records of music in the world in 2009 according to the newspaper Le Devoir.